alba1735/tRNAgraph/docs/cli_reference.md

 ### `template`

 Writes a blank, fully-enumerated JSON config template into the current directory.
 Every key the file format accepts is present and set to `null`, so the template is a valid no-op until you fill something in -- it documents the format, which JSON itself cannot do.
+(The config template's `name` is the one exception: it is a required field that becomes an output subdirectory, so it ships as `"default"`.)

 **Usage:**